|Nutritional Guidelines (per serving)|

-In this elegant vegetarian and vegan appetizer, button mushrooms are stuffed with a meaty mixture of vegetarian sausage, fresh herbs, bell peppers and breadcrumbs.
-Check to make sure that the bread crumbs you use are vegan and dairy-free, if needed.
+In this elegant vegetarian and vegan appetizer, button mushrooms are stuffed with a meaty mixture of vegetarian sausage, fresh herbs, bell peppers, and breadcrumbs.
+Check to make sure that the bread crumbs you use are vegan and dairy-free if needed.
 Plate these little stuffed mushrooms on a large platter, and have the butler circulate!

-Vegetarian, vegan, and you could use gluten-free bread crumbs to make it gluten-free if you wanted.
+It is vegetarian, vegan, and you could use gluten-free bread crumbs to make it gluten-free if you wanted.